usc-isi-i2/datamart/example/rest_example/example.md

 Second request is for default join

-We get the data from noaa api by querying the matched named_entity from provided dataset.
+We get the data from some soccer api
-And time range from the provided dataset as well

-Otherwise noaa data is too big to return.

 Then join two dataframes using default left outer join, write to `augmented.csv`
 ```commandline